 If you’ve ever flipped open a fitness magazine, you’ve seen the frequency and volume recommended by most experts and pro athletes.
 Rarely, however, is the importance of proper intensity touched upon within these sacred pages.

 A novice trainer can train with a high frequency and still progress from workout to workout, week to week.
 As you get stronger and become more advanced, you’ll have to adjust your frequency accordingly.

 Reaching an intermediate level, many trainees increase their training volume and frequency considerably, thinking this will speed up results.
 Ironically, in most cases, the opposite is true.

 Progress comes to a screeching halt, since proper rest and recovery are necessary for steady adaptive responses, especially as the weights and complexity go up.

 Limit your training frequency and ramp up your intensity instead.
 Don’t play around while you work out.
 Train with a purpose.
 Go after the results you want.
 Training hard should become natural to you.
 Everything else is a waste of precious time.

 For more detail on how often you should train, check out my article on optimal training frequency.

 6. Ditch the dogma

 If you know me, you know I despise narrow-minded and cultish fitness propaganda.
-The “you got to train X times a week”, “you must bench press for big pecs”, “squat ’till you puke”, “training with machines is bad for you” etc. bullshit.
+The “You got to train X times a week…”, “You must bench press for big pecs…”, “You have to eat every 3 hours…” etc. bullshit.